kupferlauncher/kupfer/Documentation/PluginAPI.rst

 .. topic:: ``kupfer.support.kupferstring``

-    A **byte string** (Python ``str``) is just a stream of data.
+    Kupfer and python internall use unicode strings.
+Files, command results etc may use other text representation (bytes).
     When you handle byte strings that is text, you must convert it to unicode as soon as possible.
 You only know the encoding depending on the source of the byte string.

     ``tounicode``
         decode UTF-8 or unicode object into unicode.